zliobaite/fossilrec/README.md

 # NOW data preprocessing for recomemnder systems

+[The description is unfinished, to be continued soon]

 A repository providing instructions or preprocessing fossil data from NOW database.
 Will be renamed to dataNOW.

 File <code>NOW\_20200611\_public.csv</code> contains a database dump from June 11, 2020.
-It is a joint flat table, each row is a species occurence at a site (locality).
+It is a flat table, each row is a species occurence at a site (locality).

 For example, suppose we have sites A, B; possible species are x, y, z.
 Suppose site A containc species (x,z), site B contains species (y,z), the the table will have the following rows: